-Students on this course will travel through some of the most controversial events in the history of these islands: the doomed reign of Mary, Queen of Scots; the British civil wars of the mid-17th century; and the Anglo-Scottish union of 1707.
+Students on this course will travel through some of the most controversial events in the history of these islands: the Protestant Reformations under the Tudor monarchs; the British civil wars of the mid-17th century; and the Anglo-Scottish union of 1707.
 Using a range of contemporary sources, we will examine the forces that pulled the British peoples together and wrenched them apart.
 These forces never ran along simple ‘national’ lines.
 At the end of the course, students will assess what we mean by a ‘British’ identity, who adopted it, and who it excluded.

 The module aims to: